Multiarm, Binary Outcome - Treatment Selection

 Example 1 - Selection Based on Response Rates Above Control

-At the interim analysis, select any treatment with a response rate that is higher than control for stage 2.
+- Any experimental treatment with a response rate higher than that of the control arm is selected for stage 2.

 Example 2 - Selection Based on P-Value Less Than Specified

-Any treatment with p-value less than user-specified dMaxPValue is selected for stage 2.
+- Any treatment with a p-value less than a user-specified threshold (dMaxPValue) is selected for stage 2.

 Example 3 - Select Treatments With Highest Number of Responses

-At the interim analysis, the user-specified number of experimental treatments (QtyOfArmsToSelect) that have the largest number of responses are selected.
+- A user-specified number of experimental treatments (QtyOfArmsToSelect) with the highest observed number of responses are selected for stage 2.

 ---|---|